pwinckles/rocfl/README.md

 #### Status

-The `status` command shows objects that have staged changes pending commit, as well as what the pending changes are.
+The `status` command shows objects that have staged changes pending commit, as well as what an object's pending changes are.

+##### Examples

-The following lists all of the objects with staged changes:
+List all of the objects with staged changes:

 ``` console
 rocfl status
 ```

-And this describes what the changes are to a specific object:
+List all of the file level changes to an object:

 ``` console
 rocfl status uri:foobar